 Guests are asked to bring their own linens (bed sheets, blankets, etc.).
-The only exception is if you are flying, biking, or sledding to the resort.
-Use of resort linens will result in an extra $35 laundry charge per bed to cover cost of the linen company laundry fees.
-(No laundry facilities are on site or in Paradise.
-The nearest laundromat is in Brimley or Newberry)
+You may request to utilize resort bedding for an extra $45 charge per bed to cover cost of the linen company laundry fees (sheets, blanket, comforter & sham).
+There are no laundromat facilities at the resort or in Paradise.
+The nearest laundromat is in Brimley or Newberry.

 Should we bring our own wood?

 According to the state of Michigan, you are not permitted to transport wood from downstate Michigan or any other state into the Upper Peninsula.
-Wood for bonfires is available at several locations around Paradise and occasionally at the resort.
-A wheelbarrow can be used to transport it right to your firepit.
-If you are staying in one of the lakeshore cabins with the stone fireplace, artificial firelogs work great for ambiance.
-The stone fireplace chimneys are open with no damper.
-Lake Superior winds often cause smoke back if non-dried wood is used so caution is advised.
+Wood for bonfires is available at several locations around Paradise and at the resort.
+To purchase wood at the resort, a self serve rack is located near the recycling area and a wheelbarrow can be used to load the wood and transport it right to your firepit.
+If you are staying in one of the lakeshore cabins with the stone fireplace inside, artificial firelogs work great for a little ambiance.

 Can we pitch a tent?